groupdocs-watermark/Groupdocs.Watermark-References-Tutorials/content/english/java/document-information/groupdocs-java-word-section-properties-retrieval/_index.md

 ---
-title: "How to Retrieve Section Properties in Word Documents Using GroupDocs.Watermark for Java"
+title: "Modify Word Page Setup Using GroupDocs.Watermark for Java"
-description: "Learn how to efficiently retrieve and manipulate section properties in Word documents using GroupDocs.Watermark for Java.
-Perfect for developers looking to enhance document handling."
+description: "Learn how to modify word page setup and load word document java using GroupDocs.Watermark for Java, enabling easy retrieval of section properties and automation."
-date: "2025-05-15"
+date: "2025-12-21"
 weight: 1
 url: "/java/document-information/groupdocs-java-word-section-properties-retrieval/"
 keywords: